Ground Level Deck: How To Build it the Right Way in 2025

 6. Ventilation Considerations.
 To prevent moisture buildup, ensure adequate ventilation beneath your deck.
 This can be achieved by leaving sufficient gaps between the decking boards and ensuring that the sides of the deck allow air to circulate freely.

-By thoroughly planning your ground level deck and addressing these key considerations, you set the foundation for a successful build.
+By thoroughly planning your ground level deck and addressing these key considerations, you set the footings — both literally and figuratively — for a successful build.

 Materials Needed for Ground Level Deck Construction